laravel-enso/documentation/docs/backend/tables.md

 - `crtNo`, optional, boolean, flag for showing the current line number
 - `cache`, optional, boolean, flag for activating the cache for the table total count (more information in the Caching Support section)
+- `preview`, optional, boolean, flag for activating the row preview option / column (more information in the Preview Support section)
 - `flatten`, optional, boolean, flag for flattening the response, allowing columns like "user.person.name" in the template
 - `auth`, optional, boolean, flag for removing auth when using in enso context
 - `debounce`, optional, number, the time in milliseconds that is used for the debounce when reloading data for the table,